ilopezgazpio/ilopezgazpio.github.io/_pages/index.md

 Beyond teaching and research, I am an active contributor to educational resource development and pedagogical innovation.
 I've published a [textbook on Git for version control](https://www.ueu.eus/argitaletxea/liburuak/git-bertsioak-kontrolatzeko-sistemarako-eskuliburua){:target="_blank" rel="nofollow noindex"}
 and regularly participate in teacher training programs aimed at improving digital and interdisciplinary education.
-My commitment to open science, reproducibility, and collaborative research is also evident in my [GitHub repositories and published software tools](https://github.com/ilopezgazpio/){:target="_blank" rel="nofollow noindex"}.
+My commitment to open science, reproducibility, and collaborative research is also evident in my [Github repositories and published software tools](https://github.com/ilopezgazpio/){:target="_blank" rel="nofollow noindex"}.

 I am affiliated with the [iXa research unit](https://www.ixa.eus/?language=en){:target="_blank" rel="nofollow noindex"} and [HiTZ Center for Language Technology](https://www.hitz.eus/){:target="_blank" rel="nofollow noindex"}, and serve as a reviewer and program committee member for leading international conferences in AI and NLP.